apache/cloudstack-documentation/source/plugins/ovs-plugin.rst

 DPDK vHost User mode selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+The vHost user mode describes a client/server model between Openvswitch along with DPDK and QEMU, in which one acts as client while the other as server.
+The server creates and manages the vHost user sockets and the client connects to the sockets created by the server:

+- DPDK vHost user server mode:
+   - Is the default configuration.
+   - OVS with DPDK acts as the server, while QEMU acts as the client.
+   - The port types used are: dpdkvhostuser

+- DPDK vHost user client mode:
+   - OVS with DPDK acts as the client and QEMU acts as the server.
+   - If Openvswitch is restarted then the sockets can reconnect to the existing sockets on the server, and normal connectivity can be resumed.
+   - The port types used are: dpdkvhostuserclient

-It is also possible to pass the DPDK vHost User mode as a service offering detail with key: "DPDK-VHOSTUSER" and values: "client" or "server".
+It is possible to pass the DPDK vHost User mode as a service offering detail with key: "DPDK-VHOSTUSER" and values: "client" or "server".
 The following table illustrates the expected behaviour on DPDK ports and VM guest interfaces.

 By default, the server mode is assumed if it is not passed as a service offering detail.